I’m a dabbler.

 Making ceramics is not a quick process, and each time I work on a piece, I enjoy adjusting away from the fast pace of urban living – getting lost in the work of my hands.
 Feeling my way.
 Failure has always been incredibly difficult for me, but it’s an inherent part of firing something to over 1200 °C. Sometimes things don’t turn out.
 But then again, sometimes they do.

-That idea of getting lost – I think that’s something that drives much of the work I do.
-But it’s not getting lost in a mindless way.
-Quite the opposite.
-Certainly I’ve noticed how learning about plants as I’ve grown fond of foraging makes more aware of my surroundings.
-The way I scan, even when just on a walk to work – I’m noticing the plants that have always been there, but are much more present to me.
+That idea of getting lost, and then finding your way – I think that’s something that drives much of the work I do.
+Certainly I’ve noticed how learning about plants as I’ve grown fond of foraging makes more aware of my surroundings: the way I scan the ground, even when just on a short walk – noticing the plants that have always been there, but are much more present to me.